mrhsce/IslahwebNewsReader/README.md

 	- in downloader service after initial download there should be a composition of 2 secondary download and 1 image download until one finishes✔
 	- make a class for cropping the image  to have suitable aspect ratio for indexImg ✔

+	- change the schematics of the article and use m.islahweb.org/all?items_per_page=50 for getting articles

 	- design a priority list in downloader and all the downloads are inserted inside it and in each loop one is executed for example the priority of initial download is higher than secondary download and the priority of forced secondary download is highest
-	- make a pending intent in the service to look for network connection and start the download queue
+	- make a pending thread to run every 20 seconds when app is running in the service to look for network connection and start the download queue when the app stops there should be a variable in the service called running  that should be set to false and also a variable isConnected that shows the internet connection

 	- solve archive time order problem